lightbend/config/README.md

     - substitute environment variables

 This library limits itself to config files.
-If you want to load config from a database or something, you would need to build a config object yourself and then merge it in.
+If you want to load config from a database or something, you would need to write some custom code.
+The library has nice support for merging configurations so if you build one from a custom source it's easy to merge it in.

 ## License